EU citizens have difficulty obtaining French digital health cards

 Will carte Vitale rules change in the future?

-GIE Sesam-Vitale, which manages the digital cards, confirmed that, for now, you need a French passport or ID card/residency card, though it said “certain European documents will work in future”.
+GIE Sesam-Vitale, which manages the digital cards, confirmed that a French passport or ID card/residency card is required at present.
+It said “certain European documents will work in the future”.

-Other than the convenience of having your card available on your phone, the app allows you to consult records of recent health expenses.
+Other than the convenience of having the card available on your phone, the app allows you to consult records of recent health expenses.

 We asked the health insurance authorities if physical cards will be phased out but have not received a reply.
-No plans have been announced.
+No plans to do so have been announced.